 To capitalize on Louisiana's existing research strengths and plan strategically for future investments, the Board of Regents 2011 Master Plan was organized around three major goals, including "fostering innovation through research in science and technology in Louisiana".
-To pursue this goal, the Regents in 2012 established the Master Plan Research Advisory Committee (MPRAC), comprised of representatives from public and private research-focused universities across the State charged with finding priorities for investing in university research which shows promise of leading to technology transfer and research commercialization.
-MPRAC, in collaboration with the Louisiana Department of Economic Development (LED) and the consultants LED engaged from Battelle during 2012-13, conducted analyses of priority research areas to identify a limited number of potential statewide foci, which are listed below.
+To pursue this goal, the Regents in 2012 established the Master Plan Research Advisory Committee (MPRAC), comprised of representatives from public and private research-focused universities across the State and charged with identifying priorities for investing in university research which shows promise of leading to technology transfer and research commercialization.
+MPRAC, in collaboration with LED and consultants engaged from Battelle during 2012-13, conducted analyses of priority research areas to identify a limited number of potential statewide foci, which are listed below.
 To pinpoint opportunities for innovation within the designated areas, MPRAC established five corresponding Task Forces.
 Task Forces completed reports in October 2014, each recommending no more than three priority areas for research investments.
 The Board of Regents subsequently charged the Statewide Research Priorities Review Panel with reviewing the Task Force reports and preparing findings and recommendations to the Regents.
-The areas addressed by each Task Force, in further refining the priorities recommended by Battelle, are of great significance to Louisiana and that targeted investments will likely lead to both short- and long-range returns for the citizenry of the State.
+The areas addressed by each Task Force, in further refining the priorities recommended by Battelle, are of great significance to Louisiana and targeted investments will likely lead to both shortand long-range returns for the citizenry of the State.
 The Board has adopted these recommendations.

-TABLE I

-TARGETED INDUSTRY SECTORS

-BOARD OF REGENTS SUPPORT FUND

-INDUSTRIAL TIES RESEARCH SUBPROGRAM
+TABLE I TARGETED INDUSTRY SECTORS BOARD OF REGENTS SUPPORT FUND INDUSTRIAL TIES RESEARCH SUBPROGRAM PROOF-OF-CONCEPT/PROTOTYPE INITIATIVE

-PROOF-OF-CONCEPT/PROTOTYPE INITIATIVE

-- 1. Advanced Materials and Manufacturing
+1. Advanced Materials and Manufacturing

 - 2. Life Sciences and Bioengineering

 - 3. Digital Media and Enterprise Software

 - 4. Coastal and Water Management

 - 5. Clean Technology and Energy